 My little nephew impatiently tugs at my pant leg.
 “Come on, Auntie!
 Let’s go outside,” he pleads.
 He wants me to join him out on the porch swing.
 I follow him out.
 The sounds of early twilight greet me; crickets chirping and frogs croaking an ancient song.
 Above the canopy of green and flourishing trees and over our tiny pond, the spectacular skirmish between day and night has begun.

 Like a ripe nectarine, the sun is cut in half by the knife of the horizon.
 Fuming, the sun stains the wispy clouds around it in ember red.
-We sit down at the porch swing and my nephew’s eyes glisten with wonder.
+We sit down on the porch swing and my nephew’s eyes glisten with wonder.
 He bites his lower lip and stares at the sky.
 I smile and pat his rumpled mop of blonde curls.

 My skin is cooled by the dusk breeze.
 The leaves of the trees become like a jade ocean—rippling like waves.
 The light flickers across the pond surface turning it into a sheet of glassy amber.
 The day is pushing away the dark with tawny limbs, struggling to keep its place in the sky.

-The night, however begins to sneak in along the edges of the sky.
-In protest the sun flings angry hues of scarlet and copper at the approaching night.
-The clash does not last long, because night begins to gently kiss and cover the daylight with an indigo cloak.
+The night, however, begins to sneak in along the edges of the sky.
+In protest, the sun flings angry hues of scarlet and copper at the approaching night.
+The clash does not last long because night begins to gently kiss and cover the daylight with an indigo cloak.
 Angry daylight begins to calm and slowly cool.
 Flaming scarlets become only tiny feathers of tea rose pink floating in seas of amethyst.

 “It’s real pretty, Auntie,” my nephew whispers in a croaky, innocent voice, “Jesus is really good at coloring.”
 I chuckle a bit at this comment.
 “I agree,” I whisper back.